Mohammed-Rizwan-Amanullah/My-datacamp-Learning/README.md

 # My-datacamp-Learning
-This repository hold the files that i have created from the learning platform DataCampp
+This repository holds exercise files and notes that I took as part of my learning in datacamp learning platform.